 I think back on the few times I have cried hard like this because I wonder how the tears sometimes feel like they rush in with such intensity and without control and then other times not at all.
 I have experienced a lot of pain.
 Anyone who really knows me can see this.
 But the things is that I don’t feel like crying.
 Why?
 Recently I began wondering if there is a specific therapy that would release me from this human design feature that just feels wrong.
 Surely, I have enough pain stored up for a few weeks of uninterrupted bawling.
 But nothing until about a month ago when suddently every day for a few weeks I had tears running out of the corners of my eyes all day long.
 It was strange and annoying.
 Enough so that that I thought about chasing down the symptom.
 But then it stopped as suddenly as it had started.
 Fascinating.
 I interpreted this symptom as my body telling me that I better get more water out even if I wouldn’t cry.
 I haven’t found cry therapy, so back to hot yoga I go.
 It’s so good to sweat.

 Today I sat with one of my teenagers as they wailed at the world that has been so cruel to them, especially the last few years.
-I listened and I loved my beautiful child struggling with PTSD and I wept beside them.
+I listened and I loved my beautiful child struggling and I wept beside them.
 My heart ached as I listened to them wail about how humanity is lost.
 How they wish the world was just different.
 Given all we’ve been through over the last few years, I wish the same thing.
 What we have experienced and witnessed over and over again can make you lose faith in humanity.
 At least some of the time.
 I’ve been there.
 For me, I really just try to remain focused on the more immediate human problem rather than all of humanity.

 I have faith that we can change the world if we can just focus on humanity.